MARINE CONSERVATION LAB

 Picture

-Parrotfishes primarily graze upon algae, but some species occasionally eat live coral (corallivory) in addition to other food sources.
+While parrotfishes primarily graze upon algae, cyanobacteria and detritus, some species occasionally eat live coral (corallivory) in addition to other food sources.
 While they graze coral infrequently, this predation can lead to partial to total mortality of coral recruits and established colonies, and may reduce coral reproductive output and growth.
 The challenge is that we currently have a limited understanding of the patterns and impacts of corallivory for corals.

-To assess the net impacts of parrotfishes on coral reefs across the Greater Caribbean, our lab and collaborators are studying the positive and negative impacts of parrotfish grazing upon algae, coral, and other food sources across the Florida Keys, St. Croix, and Bonaire.
-Additionally, we are investigating the importance of coprophagy (consumption of feces) in the diet of parrotfishes and surgeonfishes to better understand their complex feeding behavior.
+To assess the net impacts of parrotfishes on coral reefs across the Greater Caribbean, our lab and collaborators have been studying the negative impacts of parrotfish corallivory and the positive impacts of their grazing on algae, detritus, and other resources.
+Our research has spanned across the Florida Keys, St. Croix, Bonaire, and Panamá.

-Our research on the impacts of parrotfish coral predation seeks to address questions such as:
+Our previous research on parrotfish coral predation has helped address questions such as:

 Picture